Receiving calls about that cruise sweepstakes you didn’t enter for?

 Filing a scam call complaint to the FCC is a viable solution for peace of mind.
 Remember that reporting the call won’t stop the caller from attempting to scam you again, but it can help the FCC flag offenders and protect other consumers from becoming victims.

-The most effective solution, of course, is to ensure these illegal scam callers never even reach your phone.
+Of course, the most effective solution is to ensure these illegal scam callers never even reach your phone.
 While government organizations such as the FCC recommends downloading a third-party spam and robocall blocker app, they cannot formally endorse specific products for any type of scam solution.
 However, RoboKiller won the 2015 Federal Trade Commission’s (FTC) Robocalls: Humanity Strikes Back competition.

 RoboKiller is the #1 rated scam call blocking app and offers global blacklisting, phone spoof fingerprinting, automatic spam call identification technology needed to stop scammers from ever reaching your phone.
 RoboKiller even answers scam calls for you with hilarious prerecorded messages to keep scammers on the phone and waste their time and resources.
 Click here to get started today!